simonthor/simonthor/README.md

 I'm a student and part-time researcher at the KTH Royal Institute of Technology.
 I conduct research on space physics and particle physics.
 I am also interested in data science.

-The pinned projects below are some projects I actively work on.
+For a highlight of my work, see the pinned projects below.